Rep. Owen Pickett

 Voting Record

 From Jan 1987 to Dec 2000, Pickett missed 234 of 7,638 roll call votes, which is 3.1%.
-This is worse than the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
+This is on par with the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
 The chart below reports missed votes over time.

 Primary Sources